 - Rafa owns multiple homes, including his home in Majorca which is worth around US$1.5 million, while he also owns a luxury villa in the Dominican Republic, purchased for US$2 million.

 - Nadal opened the first Rafa Nadal Tennis Centre in 2018, located at the Grand Palladium Costa Mujeres Resort & Spa in Mexico.
-The center is available to local residents, with training facilities provided for adults and children, including workshops and private classes.
+The centre is available to local residents, with training facilities provided for adults and children, including workshops and private classes.

-- In 2019, Rafa opened his second Tennis center in the Sani Resort in Greece.
+- In 2019, Rafa opened his second Tennis centre in the Sani Resort in Greece.
 With eight clay courts, the site offered an exclusive deal – to be trained by Nadal’s uncle and former coach, Toni Nadal.

-Rafael Nadal’s Notable Charity Work
+Rafael Nadal’s Notable charity work

 - The creation of the Fundación Rafa Nadal took place in November 2007.
 The organisation’s work focuses on social work and development aid particularly for children and youth.